AlphaEval: A Comprehensive and Efficient Evaluation Framework for Formula Alpha Mining: Experiments Results

 \item \textbf{Logic Score vs. Human Expert Judgment}: We compute $\text{NDCG@}k$ across multiple cutoff values ($k \in {5, 10, 20, 50, 100}$) to assess the model’s alignment with human rankings at different granularities~\cite{jarvelin_2002_dcg,wang_2013_ndcg}.
 As shown in Figure~\ref{fig:justify}(c), the model achieves consistently high NDCG scores, indicating strong agreement with human judgment in both top-ranked and overall alpha evaluation.
 These results further support the validity of the logic consistency dimension used in AlphaEval.

 \item \textbf{Diversity via Covariance Entropy}: The proposed Diversity Entropy (DH) provides a principled way to quantify the spread of variance across alpha signals by analyzing the spectrum of their covariance matrix.
 Intuitively, when multiple signals are highly correlated or collinear, their variance is concentrated along a few principal components, resulting in a low-entropy eigenvalue distribution.
 In contrast, when signals are orthogonal or capture complementary information, variance is more evenly distributed, yielding higher entropy.
-Therefore, DH serves as an effective proxy for the intrinsic dimensionality of the signal set, and can be used to detect and penalize multicollinearity. \end{itemize}
+Therefore, DH serves as an effective proxy for the intrinsic dimensionality of the signal set, and can be used to detect and penalize multicollinearity. \footnote{Detailed proof is provided in the Appendix~\ref{appendix:dh_proof}.} \end{itemize}

 These results demonstrate that the AlphaEval metrics are not only computationally efficient but also aligned with real-world financial behaviors and theoretical intuition.